Author & Urbanist

 Leadership – team leading and nurturing: helping communities in problem-solving and planning.

-Finally, more about Ron.
+Finally, something about Ron.

 I close with the June 2024 picture of a spirited farewell from my